Google greenlights ads with ‘blatant disinformation’ about voting by mail

 The ads direct users to a website, protectmyvote.com, that warns that mail balloting results in “lost votes and lost rights.”
 It attacks the U.S. Postal Service, saying the institution is “Steadily Getting Worse,” and argues, “Rushing to fundamentally transform voting processes just a few months before a critical election puts your vote at risk.”

-The website, which lists no owner or contact information, has been promoted extensively by FreedomWorks, a tax-exempt nonprofit that helped launch tea-party protests a decade ago and is now aligned with causes central to Trump’s reelection.
+The website, which lists no owner or contact information, has been promoted extensively by FreedomWorks, a tax-exempt nonprofit that helped launch tea party protests a decade ago and is now aligned with causes central to Trump’s reelection.

 FreedomWorks is the sole organization to have repeatedly promoted the website, according to data from CrowdTangle, a social media analysis tool, and even purchased an ad on Facebook earlier this month to boost the campaign.
 Peter Vicenzi, a FreedomWorks spokesman, said a “partner group” was responsible for the website and the associated ads.
 Elements from the FreedomWorks site appear extensively in the Protect My Vote site’s source code, illustrating the extent of the overlap, though no connection is publicly disclosed.